xiii-hearts/mod-npc-subclass/README.md

 ## Description
 Adds an NPC that will teach all available Armors & Weapons Proficiency that are unavailable to all Classes, thus making a "subclass" like characters.
-Part 1 of The SubClass Series Module
+Part 1 of The SubClass Series Module.
 - e.g - Priest will be able to learn Armor and Weapon proficiency like Plate Armour and Two-Handed Sword.

 All of the procificiencies can be learned through purchasing the desired skills.